supa2/Automaton/The-player-machine.md

 ```
 The B4INT macro (defined in automaton.h) maps 4 bytes to a 32 bit unsigned integer so that we can use the handy Arduino Bxxxxxxxx constants.
 There's also a B2INT macro that does the same for 2 byte integers.

-For 32 bit mode the lower 16 bits are in the *v* argument of the callback and the upper 16 bits are in the *up* argument.
+In 32 bit mode the lower 16 bits are in the *v* argument of the onNote() callback and the upper 16 bits are in the *up* argument.

 ### Atm_player & play( int freq, int period, int pause = 0 ) ###